 However, when done correctly, cold-email marketing can create tremendous results.
 For example, one B2B company was able to get a 57% open rate, 21% response rate, and 16 new B2B customers, all by changing a few elements in their cold emails.

 That raises the crucial question: How do you write cold emails that actually get responses?

-In this post, we’re going to give you six winning tactics for writing cold emails that will resonate with the reader, connect you with prospects, and ultimately generate more sales.
+In this post, we’re going to give you six winning tactics for cold email copywriting for responses that will resonate with the reader, connect you with prospects, and ultimately generate more sales.

 Ready?
 Let’s dive in.

-Step #1: Get into the Mind of Your Prospect
+Step #1 for Cold Emails That Get Responses: Get Into the Mind of Your Prospect

 So how do you get into the mind of your prospect?